Grand Prix Rules

 6Liability & Waiver

-- All participants play at their own risk.
+- All participants play entirely at their own risk.

 - Participants are responsible for their own medical/health insurance.